iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 Based on experience, I recommend this approach:

-1. Deploy Private DNS zones for each privatelink namespace you are using in your organization (option 1)
+1. Deploy Private DNS zones for each privatelink namespace you are using in your organization (approach 1)

-2. Configure your AD Domain Controllers for conditional forwarding of privatelink namespaces to Azure DNS (option 2.2)
+2. Configure your AD Domain Controllers for conditional forwarding of privatelink namespaces to Azure DNS (approach 2.2)

-3. If you use Azure Firewall, configure the Firewall DNS proxy to use AD DCs deployed in Azure as DNS servers (option 3.1)
+3. If you use Azure Firewall, configure the Firewall DNS proxy to use AD DCs deployed in Azure as DNS servers (approach 3.1)

 4. If you use Azure Firewall, you have no choice but to use it as a DNS server on your clients, if not using Azure Firewall, use AD DC

-5. If you need Private Endpoints of the same resource in multiple VNets, use option 3.3.3 for Policy-based DNS name resolution for _specific pinpoint DNS zones_.
+5. If you need Private Endpoints of the same resource in multiple VNets, use approach (3.3.3) for Policy-based DNS name resolution for _specific pinpoint DNS zones_.

 When I get more inspiration, I plan to translate the above into a pretty [Mermaid diagram](/_posts/2023-09-04-diagrams-as-code.md).